Akira-zyh/AI-notes/AI/Deep Learning/<__note><1>PyTorch.md

 2. *Index* Operation(similar with `numpy`)
 Attention!

-The result of index shares memory with original data -- change one and the other changes too
+The result of index as well as `torch.view()` shares memory with original data -- change one and the other changes too.

-If you don't want to modify, you can use `copy()` method to create a copy of original data
+If you don't want to modify, you can use `copy()` method to create a copy of original data.

 ```Python
 import torch